tlicata/tl/README.md

     make
     make install

-* Custom Build Pack & Leiningen 1.7
+* Environment & Leiningen 1.7

 lein-cljsbuild is a dev-dependency that needs to be present on the dyno to compile the clojurescript.
-By default dev-dependencies are not downloaded, so a custom build pack is the way to do that.
+By default dev-dependencies are not downloaded, so a an environment variables needs to be set to do that.

-    heroku config:add BUILDPACK_URL=http://github.com/birdman/heroku-buildpack-clojure.git
+    heroku config:add LEIN_DEV=y

 In order for config vars to work, have to install labs plugin and enable user_env_compile.